Sarah Zadrazil: Turbine Potsdam

 Zadrazil agreed a two-year contract with German Frauen-Bundesliga club Turbine Potsdam in May 2016.
 In December 2017, she extended her contract with Potsdam until June 30, 2020.

 In December 2018, Zadrazil won the inaugural Austrian Footballer of the Year award, voted for by a panel of coaches from the Austrian Bundesliga and awarded by Austrian Press Agency DiePresse.
 She subsequently won the 2018–19 Salzburger Leonidas Sportwoman of the Year award.

-Following the departures of some important players during the summer, Zadrazil became Turbine Potsdam captain for the 2019-20 season, a further sign of her already evident leadership qualities.
+Following the departures of some important players during the summer, Zadrazil became Turbine Potsdam captain for the 2019–20 season, a further sign of her already evident leadership qualities.

 Bayern Munich

 In June 2020, Zadrazil signed a three-year contract with fellow German club Bayern Munich.
 Sarah successfully adapted to having more defensive midfield responsibilities at Bayern and won the Frauen-Bundesliga title in her very first campaign, starting 17 and featuring in all 22 league games.

 The Austrian played UEFA Women's Champions League football for the first time in her career and quickly established herself as a key component of Bayern's ambitious team, becoming vice-captain alongside Lina Magull within a couple of years at the club.

 Bayern Women's sporting director Bianca Rech spoke about Zadrazil after she signed a contract extension in November 2022, saying: "Sarah has shown in the last two years at FC Bayern how important she is for this team.
 She's the midfield dynamo for us, especially in a defensive role, and that's what sets her apart.
 She's very important for us in the team."

 Zadrazil was part of the Bayern side which went a record-breaking 44 matches unbeaten in the Frauen-Bundesliga from December 2021 to October 2024, winning both the 2022-23 and 2023-24 league titles respectively along the way.
+She then helped Bayern win their first-ever domestic double in the 2024-25 season.
+On 23 September 2025, Zadrazil suffered a cruciate ligament tear in her left knee during a league match against Freiburg, sidelining her for several months.
+On 16 December 2025, the Austrian agreed a new contract with Bayern until 2027.

 International career

 Zadrazil made her debut for the Austria national team in a match against Turkey in 2010.
 In April 2016, she scored in a 6–1 victory over Kazakhstan.
 She helped Austria to a 2016 Cyprus Cup win, scoring once in the game against Hungary.

 Zadrazil was part of the Austrian squad which reached the 2017 UEFA Women's Euro semifinal.

 Zadrazil was part of the squad that was called up to the UEFA Women's Euro 2022.

-As of March 2025, Zadrazil is the Austria women's national team's third-most most capped player and sixth-highest goalscorer of all-time.
+As of December 2025, Zadrazil is the Austria women's national team's second-most most capped player and sixth-highest goalscorer of all time.